Paying for Catholic School

 - Louisiana Purchase Card Budget Sheet or Benefits Statement

 Step 2.
 Determine if your child's current school qualifies.

 If you meet the above income requirements, you are eligible for both the Louisiana Scholarship Program and the TDR Program.
 However, the Louisiana Scholarship Program also requires that your child either be a rising kindergarten student or attend a public school that was graded C, D, or F in the past school year.

 To find out if your child’s school has been rated as C, D, or F, please go to this link: https://www.louisianaschools.com

-Choose the most recent school year (2016-2017).
-Note that 2016-17 data may not be available until late Fall 2017.
-Select the district that your school is in and then select the name of your school.
-Click ‘Get Report Card.’
-The letter grade for the school will be in the top right hand corner of the report card.
+Search by school name, and then select the name of your school.
+The letter grade for the school will be in the top left hand corner of the report card.